LukeB42/Emissary/README.md

 (3,204) > help

 </pre>
-Check the included hello.py in the scripts/ directory for hints about pre-store scripts.

 If the prospect of creating an NSA profile of your reading habits is something that rightfully bothers you then my advice is to subscribe